mncrowe/QGDipoles.jl/docs/src/index.md

 As such, these functions may be used to define initial conditions for layered and surface quasi-geostrophic simulations which may run on either CPUs or GPUs.
 However, `FourierFlows.jl` and `GeophysicalFlows.jl` are NOT required to use this package as an alternative grid structure (created using `CreateGrid`), which uses the same field names as `FourierFlows.jl`, is available.

-## Appendix
+## Equations and Parameters

-This appendix contains a summary of the LQG and SQG systems of equations and tables which summarise all parameters used in functions and structures of QGDipoles.jl.
+This section contains a summary of the LQG and SQG systems of equations and tables which summarise all parameters used in functions and structures of QGDipoles.jl.
-This appendix also contains an index of all functions and structures.

 ### The LQG System